 - A total of 3 million euros will be available for pilots

 - Target SMEs: Mature IoT-enabled SMEs (TRL ≥ 6)

 - Pilots could be deployed in up to eight cities in Europe

-- Projects will be funded up to 80% of the total budget with a maximum grant of €100k (single SME) and €300k (consortia of SMEs)
+- Projects will be funded up to 80% of the total budget with a maximum grant of €100k (single SME) and €300k (consortia of SMEs and new cities)

 At Future Cities Catapult, we are helping deliver SynchroniCity by running the Open Call, as well as developing the performance in use economic assessment framework and the cities monitoring framework.
 Our teams are also engaging the cities themselves through the development of new IoT services.